Nintendo Switch 2 launches in June with new 'Mario Kart World' game

 The new console will be backwards compatible — able to play physical and digital Switch games — but users will need to purchase a microSD express memory card for the Switch 2.
 The presentation revealed that normal SD cards will not be compatible with the system.
 However, data from the original Switch can be transferred to the new console using a transfer feature.

-Nintendo will retail the Switch 2 for $449.99 at launch, according to a company press release.
+Nintendo will retail the Switch 2 for $449.99 at launch, which is significantly higher than the original Switch's $299 price tag.
 A separate bundle that includes the new “Mario Kart World” game will also be available for $499.99.
-The original Switch sold for $299.99 back in 2017.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.